sophiagavrila/credit-microservices/README.md

 <br>

 ## How To Use This Guide:
-This guide is broken into several modules for learning Kubernetes:
+This guide is broken into several modules for learning Microservices, Telemetry, Docker & Kubernetes:

 - **Phase 1: Understanding the Spring Boot Services** :brain: